Mark Greaney: Concerto for Constantine (2007–2009)

 Greaney and bassist Gavin Fox (ex-Idlewild, Turn and Vega4) had been friends for years and always talked about forming a band when their schedules allowed.
 In 2007, Fox left Vega4 and suggested to Greaney that they form a rock band.
 Rounding out the band with drummer Paul "Binzer" Brennan (Mundy, The Frames, Bell X1), the trio began writing material.
-The band's first live performances were as part of the RTÉ 2fm 2moro 2our across Ireland in November 2007, with band later admitting that they still hadn't named themselves when the offer came through for the tour.
-The band's first recordings surfaced on their Myspace page in 2008, demos of Minsk, Gaps, Killing Fields, Wasps and Cat's Cradle.
+The band's first live performances were as part of the RTÉ 2fm 2moro 2our across Ireland in November 2007, with the band later admitting that they still hadn't named themselves when the offer came through for the tour.
+The band's first recordings surfaced on their Myspace page in 2008, demos of "Minsk", "Gaps", "Killing Fields", "Wasps", and "Cat's Cradle".
 Greaney achieved a childhood dream when Concerto for Constantine were picked to support the Smashing Pumpkins on the Dublin and Belfast dates of their Zeitgeist tour in February 2008.
 The band also supported The Futureheads in Sligo and gigged in Dublin throughout the year.
-New songs emerged at the gigs, including The Last Swim, Knife, Silver, former JJ72 song Everything and Greaney's solo song Falling.
-The band played two high-profile support slots to Snow Patrol in Dublin and London in early 2009 and an untitled EP was released on the band's MySpace page towards the end of the year, featuring Minsk, Cat's Cradle, Killing Fields, Gaps and new songs Vox Humana and Last Swim.
+New songs emerged at the gigs, including "The Last Swim", "Knife", "Silver", former JJ72 song "Everything", and Greaney's solo song "Falling".
+The band played two high-profile support slots to Snow Patrol in Dublin and London in early 2009 and an untitled EP was released on the band's MySpace page towards the end of the year, featuring "Minsk", "Cat's Cradle", "Killing Fields", "Gaps", and new songs "Vox Humana" and "Last Swim".
 The band has been inactive since 2009.